Last updated: June 16, 2016

-Adobe ID, registration and customer support
+Adobe ID, registration, and customer support

-Adobe websites and applications
+Adobe apps and websites

-Adobe product activation and automatic updates
+Adobe app activation and automatic updates

 Adobe online advertising

 Adobe advertises online in a variety of ways, including displaying Adobe ads to you on other companies' websites and apps.
 We collect information such as which ads are displayed, which ads are clicked on, and on where the ad was displayed.
 Learn more about Adobe’s advertising practices.

 Buttons, tools, and content from other companies

 Adobe social networking pages and social sign-on services

 Adobe has its own pages on many social networking sites (for example, the Adobe® Photoshop® team’s Facebook page).
 You may also be able to sign in to an Adobe app or website using a social networking account, such as a Facebook account.
 We may collect information when you interact with our social networking pages or use these sign-on features.
 Learn more about Adobe’s social networking practices.

 How does Adobe use the information it collects about me?